 van Inwagen’s point is that, provided the incompatibilist has offered arguments for the claim that such abilities are incompatible with determinism—as, in van Inwagen’s presentation, the incompatibilist has—the production of an analysis is as yet no answer to those arguments.
 For those arguments are also arguments, inter alia, against the compatibilist’s favored account of ability.

-What is the compatibilist to say in response to van Inwagen's point?
-One response that is natural is to make a distinction between two kinds of compatibilist project.
+What is the compatibilist to say in light of these obstacles?
+One response is to make a distinction between two kinds of compatibilist project.
 (Compare Pryor 2000 on responses to skepticism).
-One project is to convince someone moved by the incompatibilist's arguments to retreat from her position.
+One project is to convince someone moved by the incompatibilist’s arguments to retreat from her position.
 Call this ambitious compatibilism.
 For precisely the reasons van Inwagen gives, it is doubtful that any theory of ability will suffice for a defense of ambitious compatibilism.
 There is another project, however, that the compatibilist might be engaging in.
-Let us say that, for some reason or other, she herself is not convinced by the incompatibilist's argument.
+Let us say that, for some reason or other, she herself is not convinced by the incompatibilist’s argument.
 She is still left with an explanatory burden, namely to explain, if only to her own satisfaction, how it could be that abilities are compatible with the truth of determinism.
-Here the compatibilist's aim is not to convince the incompatibilist of the error of her ways, but simply to work out a satisfactory conception of compatibilism.
+Here the compatibilist’s aim is not to convince the incompatibilist of the error of her ways, but simply to work out a satisfactory conception of compatibilism.
 Let us call this modest compatibilism.
 This distinction is not often made, and it is not always clear which of these projects classical compatibilists are engaged in.
-If the latter project is indeed part of classical compatibilism, however, we may grant van Inwagen's point while still granting the theory of ability a central place in defenses of compatibilism.
+If the latter project is indeed part of classical compatibilism, then we may grant many of the above points while still granting the theory of ability a central place in defenses of compatibilism.
 For it may be that, though a theory of ability is of no use to the ambitious compatibilist, it has a crucial role to play in the defense of modest compatibilism.

 Even these compatibilist aspirations, however, may be overly optimistic, or at least premature.
 For in surveying theories of ability we have turned up serious difficulties, for both hypothetical and non-hypothetical approaches, which do not appear to turn on issues about determinism.
 So it may be that the best hope for progress is to pursue theories of ability while setting to one side the problems raised in the free will debates.
 For given the difficulties posed by abilities, and given the significance of theories of ability for areas of philosophy quite removed from the free will debates, there is something to be said for pursuing a theory of ability while embracing, if only temporarily, a certain quietism about the puzzles that determinism may pose.